An Information-Geometric Approach to Artificial Curiosity: Preliminaries

 is the Fisher-Rao tensor (Fisher information metric), and

 is the Amari-Čencov tensor. \end{theorem} where we adopt the notation $\partial_i\coloneqq\frac{\partial}{\partial \theta_i}$ and $\partial'_i\coloneqq\frac{\partial}{\partial \theta'_i}$.

 Intuitively, the Fisher-Rao and Amari-Čencov tensors describe a natural geometric structure that is invariant under information-preserving maps.
 However, this natural geometry is only determined up to the constants $\eta\in\mathbb{R}$ and $\alpha\in\mathbb{R}$, which respectively trivially scale and non-trivially asymmetrically deform the geometry.
-Asymmetric geometry is already familiar to many machine learning researchers from the asymmetry of the Kullback–Leibler divergence~\cite{kullback1951information}
+Asymmetric geometry is already familiar to many machine learning researchers from the asymmetry of the KL-divergence~\citep{kullback1951information}.
+An important generalization are the $f$-divergences \citep{renyi1961measures,csizar1963eine}: